• Skip to primary navigation

 ×

-Home » Recipes » Mains » Vegan Summer Rolls with Tempeh
+Home » Recipes » Lunch & Dinner » Easy Fresh Vegan Spring Rolls

-These fresh vegan summer rolls with peanut sauce are the ultimate easy meal!
-Made with tempeh (or tofu), they're delicious and gluten free.
+These fresh vegan spring rolls or summer rolls with peanut sauce are the most delicious light meal I know - no cooking required!
+Naturally gluten free.

 Jump to Recipe